DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Characterizing LLM Inference

 On the other hand, our real-world studies of conversational workloads highlight key opportunities: (i) on-server TTFT is largely unpredictable and shows minimal correlation with prompt length, whereas on-device TTFT scales nearly linearly with prompt length and is highly predictable; and (ii) both paradigms achieve token generation speeds that exceed typical user consumption rates.

-Taking these findings together---particularly the predictable performance of on-device inference and the elastic scaling capabilities of server-based inference---we observe opportunities for optimization in cost-constrained device-server cooperative serving.
+By integrating these findings---especially the predictable performance of on-device inference and the elastic scaling capabilities of server-based inference---we observe opportunities for optimization in cost-constrained device-server cooperative serving.
 Dynamic request migration between server and device endpoints during response generation can yield significant cost savings.